burtscher/ECL-MST/README.md

 ### Publication

-A. Fallin, A. Gonzalez, J. Seo, and Martin Burtscher.
+Alex Fallin, Andres Gonzalez, Jarim Seo, and Martin Burtscher.
 "A High-Performance MST Implementation for GPUs."
 Proceedings of the 2023 ACM/IEEE International Conference for High Performance Computing, Networking, Storage, and Analysis.
 November 2023.

+**Summary**: ECL-MST is an efficient parallelization of Kruskal's Minimum Spanning Tree algorithm for GPUs.
+Its edge-centric, data-driven implementation avoids the sorting of edges based on the observation that the minimum element of a list is the same regardless of whether the list is sorted or not.
+Our implementation demonstrates how a massive parallelization of Kruskal's algorithm converges to that of Boruvka's algorithm, which allows multiple edges to be concurrently included in the MST.
+The judicious use of atomic operations makes ECL-MST lock-free and fast.
+Among other optimizations, implicit path compression in the union-find data structure, processing edges in only one direction, and a hybrid parallelization between thread and warp computation allow ECL-MST to achieve large performance gains over state-of-the-art MST codes for GPUs.

 *This work has been supported in part by the National Science Foundation under Award Number 1955367 and by an equipment donation from NVIDIA Corporation.*